greg121/mygasstation/README.md

 ##Usage

+This is how to use this tool

+    python getPrices.py address fuel [limit]

+* adress can be a city or a full address
+* fuel can be Diesel or Super
+* limit is optional and is an integer value to limit the output

-To retrieve the diesel prices in Frankfurt you simply type into you command line
+To retrieve the Diesel prices in Frankfurt you simply type into you command line

     python getPrices.py Frankfurt Diesel

-Output:
+and the output looks like this

     Shell Frankfurt Am Main Mörfelder Landstraße: 1.349 (Mörfelder Landstraße 16) Bp Tankstelle Vural Demir: 1.349 (Siemensstraße 37)